chrismatchett/met-sim-microsoft-c-sharp-SimApi/README.md

 * A sqlite database was added, storeapps.db.
 * A scaffolding controller was added to handle HTTP requests.

+## Main files and folders
+Models and Controllers Folder.
+StoreAppsController.cs to modify the default API routes.

 ## What needs to be updated?

 * The Models and Controller will need updated to build a workable API.